Trip to Chad from 1 to 6 October 2026 / From 2,750€

 dowload itinerary Book your trip

 This immersive trip to Chad to experience the Gerewol proposes an ethnographic expedition focused on one of the most extraordinary cultural events in the Sahel.
 We will travel across vast savannah landscapes to a remote Mbororo camp near Dourbali.
 En route, we will visit rural villages and meet nomadic communities such as the Baggara (“Red Arabs”).
-During two unforgettable days at the Gerewol Festival, we will witness the spectacular courtship ceremony of the Mbororo (Wodaabe).
+This trip offers the unforgettable experience of living the Gerewol Festival, during which we will witness the spectacular courtship ceremony of the Mbororo (Wodaabe).
 Adorned in elaborate makeup and attire, young men perform rhythmic dances and chants while women choose their preferred partner.
 Camping beside the community offers rare, authentic insight into this vibrant tradition.
 A journey to the Gerewol is more than a trip: it is a rare privilege to witness living tradition, timeless beauty, and the enduring spirit of the Sahel.

 Download the itinerary for this ethnographic trip to South Sudan